 - Instructional methods will depend on the course, but for most courses, all tests and finals as well as all assignments will be done online.
 Students will be expected to log on frequently and interact with their fellow students and the instructor.

 This semester we are offering ENGL 115 Library Skills for Research on separate dates from the other online courses.
-This course is only one credit and runs for eight weeks instead of fifteen (Aug.
-31 - Oct.
-23, 2015).
+This course is only one credit and runs for eight weeks instead of fifteen (Early Sprint: Jan.
+19 - March 11, 2016; Sprint: March 14 - May 12, 2016).

 Download Registration Form